taiaburbd/Self_Taught_Mi/README.md

-* Programming Language:
+* Programming Language: Python 3.*
-Python 3.*

-* Web Framework:
+* Web Framework: Flask
-Flask

 * Machine Learning and Deep Learning: the project involves machine learning and deep learning.
 These could be implemented using libraries such as TensorFlow, scikit-learn, or others.

-* Font Scripts:
+* Font Scripts: Google Font API, Font Awesome
-  Google Font API
-Font Awesome

-* JavaScript Libraries:
+* JavaScript Libraries: jQuery UI, jQuery
-jQuery UI 1.11.2
-jQuery 2.1.0

-* UI Framework:
+* UI Framework: Bootstrap
-Bootstrap

 ## Authors
 Colabolators in the project: